HTTPArchive/almanac.httparchive.org/src/content/en/2020/css.md

   sql_file="units_frequency.sql"
 ) }}

-{# TODO Authors—What do you think about dropping the `<` and `>` signs and code formatting here and using length instead fo `<length>`?
-I know that's the official syntax of CSS data types (https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Types#Syntax), but IMHO rarely used outside of CSS experts and wonder if the average reader would get confused with HTML elements?
-I know I did until I looked it up.
-Or would you prefer to keep them in here since they are actually the correct way of specifying this? #}

-The `px` unit is still going strong as the most popular length unit overall, with a whopping 72.58% of all length values across all style sheets using `px`!
+The `px` unit is still going strong as the most popular length unit overall, with a whopping 72.58% of all length values across all stylesheets using `px`!
 And if we exclude percentages (since they are not really a unit) the share of `px` increases even more, to 84.14%.

 {{ figure_markup(
   image="length-units.png",
-  caption="The most popular `<length>` units as a percent of occurrences.", description="Bar chart showing the most popular length units as a percent of occurrences (the frequency that the units appear in all style sheets).
-The px unit is by far the most popular, used 73% of the time in mobile style sheets.
+  caption="The most popular `<length>` units as a percent of occurrences.", description="Bar chart showing the most popular length units as a percent of occurrences (the frequency that the units appear in all stylesheets).
+The px unit is by far the most popular, used 73% of the time in mobile stylesheets.
 The next most popular unit is `%` (percent sign), at 17%, followed by `em` at 9%, and `rem` at 1%.
 The following units all have usage so low that they round to 0%: `pt`, `vw`, `vh`, `ch`, `ex`, `cm`, `mm`, `in`, `vmin`, `pc`, and `vmax`.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRpe_HsNGpekn6YZV9k6QGmcZPxalqnDrL7DrDY-7X65RZEf_-aGfWuEvhk-yWV83ctIceE1bppCLpj/pubchart?oid=2095127496&format=interactive", sheets_gid="1221511608", sql_file="units_frequency.sql"